uva-math/uva-math-code/README.md

-# uva-math.github.io
+# Website for Department of Mathematics, University of Virginia
-Website for Department of Mathematics, University of Virginia (under construction)
+## Under construction